Bernie Sanders Aims Jabs At Hillary Clinton And Democratic Party At Rally

 Senator Sanders also focused on immigration and prison reform, with Senator Elizabeth Warren backing him up.
 You can watch the entire rally here.

-Senator Elizabeth Warren has had a strong base herself for many years, one which was revitalized when she was told to sit down on the Senate floor when trying to read a letter of Coretta Scott King.
+Senator Elizabeth Warren has had a strong base herself for many years, one which was revitalized when she was told to sit down on the Senate floor when trying to read a letter by Coretta Scott King.
 The hashtag #ShePersisted arose in her honor.
 It is clear that Senator Warren is not hanging up her hat any time soon.
-What will happen with Bernie Sanders political future remains to be seen, but he is not showing signs of slowing down anytime soon either.
+What will happen with Bernie Sanders’ political future remains to be seen, but he is not showing signs of slowing down anytime soon either.

 [Feature Image by Steven Senne/AP Images]